squizzster/check_linux_permissions/README.md

 python check_permissions.py
 ```

-Broader capability sweep with labels:
+Broader capability scan with labels:

 ```bash
 python check_permissions.py --can-write-or-delete --label /tmp /var
 ```

-TSV output including failures and unknowns:
+Show everything with reasons in TSV:

 ```bash
 python check_permissions.py --all-results --format tsv /etc /var
 ```

-Root-context scan with an explicit opt-in:
+Root-context scan with explicit opt-in:

 ```bash
 python check_permissions.py --run-as-root --exclude /proc --one-file-system /
 ```

+---

-## Summary
+## In one sentence

-`check_permissions.py` is a low-impact Linux auditing tool for answering questions like:
+`check_permissions.py` is a low-impact Linux permissions reality-check:

-> What could this account probably delete?
->
-> What could it probably write?
->
-> What looks unexpectedly broad outside normal user-owned space?

-It is most useful as a fast review tool for hardening and permission-boundary checks, not as a substitute for actually enforcing policy.
+> **It shows what an account could probably delete or write without actually touching regular file contents or deleting anything.**

+That is why it is useful, and that is why it is a bit special.